Carbon Dioxide Toxicity Symptoms

 Severe hypercapnia can cause organ or brain damage, and even death.
 Some symptoms include:

-Carbon dioxide toxicity symptoms are rather nondescript, and can also occur with numerous other ailments, including hypoxia, heart disease, airway obstructions, and more, which makes the symptoms alone are not enough to diagnose hypercapnia.
+Carbon dioxide toxicity symptoms can also occur with ailments that include hypoxia, heart disease, airway obstructions, and more, which means the symptoms alone are not enough to diagnose hypercapnia.
 Measuring blood gas can help diagnose this dangerous condition.
 In some cases, scans of the heart or lungs can help determine the underlying cause.

 Treating Carbon Dioxide Toxicity